VisionCraft110/New_sandarshini_2026/README.md

-🍽️ Sandshirini Restaurant Website
+🍽️ New Sandarshini Restaurant Website

-A responsive and visually appealing restaurant website developed for Sandshirini Restaurant.
+A responsive and visually appealing restaurant website developed for New Sandarhini Family Restaurant.
 This project showcases the restaurant’s menu, services, and contact details with an attractive user interface and smooth user experience.

 🌟 Features